Money, Payments, Currency Exchange

 You can withdraw foreign currency cash from your plastic card (credit/debit).
 Usually, this is done at the cash desk of major banks.

-ATMsThere are ATMs at big hotels and major banks; they offer a chance to get hard currency in cash, but usually in small amounts (from 20 to 50 dollars) and with a very high commission.
+ATMsThere are ATMs at big hotels and major banks; they offer a chance to get hard currency in cash, but usually in smaller amounts (from 50 to 100 dollars).